timhaintz/timhaintz.github.io/_posts/2018-05-31-Generating-a-HTML-report-of-your-servers.md

 This is a nice visual way of displaying if any of your servers or computers are no longer 'pingable' and may need attention.

 ### UPDATE:
 I was [asked](https://github.com/timhaintz/timhaintz.github.io/issues/2) by @ottafish how to send the HTML report via email.
 Using a very helpful post from [A Guide to Microsoft Products](http://guidestomicrosoft.com/2016/02/17/configure-a-smtp-server-in-azure/) I setup a SendGrid SMTP relay in Azure.
-The script using SendGrid is below.
+The script using [Send-MailMessage](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/send-mailmessage?view=powershell-5.1) and SendGrid is below.
 I have added a screen shot of the email I received after each option of code.

 For $cred, I used:
 ```PowerShell